njtierney/validateHOT/README.md

 ## Why <code>validateHOT</code>

 We are teaching a preference measurement seminar for students.
-Often these students did not have experience with *R* before or only sparsely.
-We teach them to also validate their results and wanted to give them an easy way on how to do this in *R*.
-Of course, there are other great packages which are faster in running (i.e., Hamner & Frasco, 2018), however, these packages need some more data wrangling in order to use the appropriate functions, which might be a burden or barrier for the one or the other.
+Often these students did not have any prior experience (or only sparsely) with *R*.
+One of the chapters in this class is about model validating the results obtained and we teach this, of course, in *R*.
+Of course, there are other great packages which are faster in running (i.e., `Metrics` by Hamner & Frasco, 2018), however, these packages need some more data wrangling in order to use the appropriate functions, which might be a burden or barrier for one or the other.

-Moreover, as Yang et al. (2018) also report, often commercial studies do not use any validation task.
-Some market research companies (as far as we have realized) are not that familiar with *R* yet.
+Moreover, as Yang et al. (2018) report, commercial studies often do not use any validation task.
+Again, the missing experience in *R* could be one explanation.
 Since these functions are not always implemented in other softwares, this might be one reason why they do not include one simply because they do not know how to use it correctly.
-Having a package to evaluate the validation/ holdout task can also be beneficial for those companies.
+Having a package to evaluate the validation/holdout task can also be beneficial from this perspective.

 ## Installation